block42-blockchain-company/brotocol-token-contracts/contracts/bonding-v1/README.md

 # Bonding V1

-The Bonding Contract contains logic for buying BRO token by discounted price by providing UST or UST/BRO LP Tokens.
+The Bonding Contract contains logic for buying BRO token by discounted price by providing UST or UST/BRO LP Tokens from Astroport.
 Price calculation will depend on current BRO market price.

 ---